It's a very rainy day today

 Have you seen the weather forecast?

-And if you want to answer this question, by talking about the weather in general, there’s a few adjectives that go with the word weather which you can use.
+And if you want to answer this question, by talking about the weather in general, there are a few adjectives that go with the word weather which you can use.
 You can say,

 It's beautiful weather